luisMolina95/cloud-practitioner-cheat-sheet/README.md

     - Provides the information required to launch instance
     - Same region as EC2 instance
     - No preformance impact based on region
-  - AWS OpsWorks: Use Chef and Puppet to automate configuration
   - Incompatible services:
     -  VPC (Virtual Private Cloud) Endpoint Gateway
     -  Docker & Containers